bayyangjie/Immigration-Analysis/HR Dashboard/README.md

 # Objectives <br>
-The analysis is incorporates the use two dashboards titled "HR Summary" and the "HR Details".
+The analysis is incorporates the use two separate dashboard sheets titled "HR Summary" and the "HR Details".
 The objectives of the analysis are to
 - Provide summary-level views for high level insights related to employee demographics and income analysis.
 - Develop a comprehensive and interactive tableau list that provides easy access to employee records information